Memorial to Ammiraglio Angelo Emo, Antonio Canova, Museo Navale

-Today the monument is in need of conservation.
-It has suffered surface damage and staining caused by the oxidation of the metal dowels inside.
-Dirty deposits arising from the application of various wax-based protective agents, have altered the polished surface treatment, reducing the impact and enjoyment of its sculptural quality and modelling.
+The monument had suffered surface damage and staining caused by the oxidation of the metal dowels inside.
+Dirty deposits caused by the application of various wax-based protective agents, had altered the polished surface treatment, reducing the impact and enjoyment of its sculptural quality and modelling.

-A project of conservative maintenance, funded by Venice in Peril, will now be undertaken by student restoration technicians from the Istituto Veneto per i Beni Culturali in Venice to restore the appearance of the stele.
+A project of conservative maintenance, funded by Venice in Peril, was funded by the Drapers’ Company of the City of London and undertaken by student restoration technicians from the Istituto Veneto per i Beni Culturali in Venice to restore the appearance of the stele.

 The IVBC has had a long association with Venice in Peril since it was founded in 1995 by the Architect Renzo Ravagnan.
 Frances Clarke was involved from the outset as a signatory and then as its President and Honorary President.